 Niel Van Zyl

-Mr. Niel van Zyl started his career in logistics in 1994 and has been with VMAC Global Technology Inc. for over 12 years.
-Niel leads the distribution of VMAC products throughout the world.
-Due to this strong international aspect of VMAC's business, Niel obtained his Certified Customs Specialist designation through the Canadian Society of Customs Brokers in 2013.
+Mr. Niel van Zyl is from South Africa and started off his career in Logistics in 1994.
+He immigrated to Canada in 2005 and has been with VMAC for over 12 years.
+Niel runs the shipping department and is involved in the distribution of VMAC products throughout the world.
+Due to this strong international aspect of VMAC’s business, Niel obtained his Certified Customs Specialist designation through the Canadian Society of Customs Brokers back in 2013.
 He is currently studying to achieve his MBA in Operations Management and Logistics through the Barcelona Executive Business School.
-Originally from South Africa, Mr. van Zyl immigrated to Canada in 2005.

 Carly Fryer, manager of Global Logistics at STEMCELL Technologies was born and raised in Vancouver, British Columbia.
 She completed her Bachelor of Arts in 2005 at Simon Fraser University and returned in 2014 to complete her Master of Business Administration from the Beedie School of Business.
 Carly started her career in Logistics with Loomis/DHL Courier Service in 2001, as part of their Customer Service team.
 She later worked in the public sector in demand-side management and program management.
 Carly worked at both the Vancouver 2010 and London 2012 Olympic and Paralympic Games as part of the Logistics Management team at the Athletes Villages with operations running 24 hours a day during the games.
 She has been with STEMCELL Technologies for four years, first as the Customer Service Manager for the North America team and now as the Global Logistics Manager.